 - Routine chemistry sample bottle

 - Field sheets

 - Instruction guide

 - Sample preservatives

-Samples are shipped back to the Alberta Lake Management Society office in Edmonton for analysis and reporting.
-Once the samples are analyzed, all of the data and field sheet information is compiled into a report, and uploaded to the Gordon Foundation’s DataStream water quality data portal (https://gordonfoundation.ca/initiatives/datastream).
+Samples are delivered back to the Alberta Lake Management Society office in Edmonton for analysis and reporting.
+Samples may be shipped to the office, or hand delivered.
+Once the samples are analyzed, all of the data and field sheet information is uploaded to the Gordon Foundation’s DataStream water quality data portal, and then compiled into a report for each season.
 Links to the current reports are below:

 If you would like to volunteer with Winter LakeKeepers, contact ALMS at email@example.com or 780-702-2567.